leeway64/LWVirtualAssistant/Report/InstallationInstructionsForModules.rst

 spaCy is package for advanced NLP (natural language processing).
 This package is a requirement for the ChatterBot package.

-1. Follow the steps in listed in Section 7.1 but install spacy-2.3.0-cp38-cp38-win_amd64.whl instead.
+1. Follow the steps to install PyAudio but install spacy-2.3.0-cp38-cp38-win_amd64.whl instead.

-SCREENSHOT HERE
+2. Then, run as administrator the following command in the cmd prompt:

-2. Then, run as administrator the following command in the cmd prompt: python -m spacy download en
+   ``python -m spacy download en``

 3. Note: there are several methods to run the Command Prompt as administrator